Tolszew/Linux-CentOS-Virtual-Machine-with-OpenShift-for-Vagrant/README.md

 - Open Cygwin and change the directory to the project folder.
 - Execute the following: `export ISO_URL= #`

-The value for `#` must point either to the URL with the CentOS ISO image, or to the location on the disk (escape backslashes with a backslash).
+The value for `#` needs to point either to the URL with the CentOS ISO image, or to the location on the disk (escape backslashes with a backslash).
 For example: `C:\\centos-image.iso`

 Make sure to use the **DVD** version of CentOS ISO.
 You can find the ISO through one of the mirrors listed here: [ISO Image](http://isoredirect.centos.org/centos/7/isos/x86_64)

 To generate the Vagrant box file, run the following command in Cygwin:
 `packer build -var-file=centos-base-variables.json -force centos-base.json`

-When the Packer process finishes, there should be a `centos-base.box` file in the current directory.
+When Packer finishes, there should be a `centos-base.box` file in the current directory.

 Next, we need to configure the proxy environment variables for our OpenShift platform.
 - Edit the [centos-openshift-variables.json](centos-openshift-variables.json) file by specifying the `proxy user` and `proxy password`